 If you’re having a solo Netflix and chill night, this one hits the mark.
 Stick with what you know, and for the amateur connoisseur, with the drapes shut and the lights off, this old bottle of reliable does the trick.
-It pairs well with freezer burnt ice cream and chimichangas.
+This wine pairs well with freezer burnt ice cream and gas station chimichangas.

 Midnight Mommy Rosé – $6.00/Bottle ($30/Week for your budgeting considerations, yes you.)

 #Adulting is hard, truth be told.
 And when you throw a kid into a mix, especially when they’re still miniature sized, it’s not all fun and joy.
 That’s where Midnight Mommy Rose comes in.
 Hailing from… who knows?
 You never read the label anyways.
 It does exactly what daddy can’t do; nurse your self esteem into the wee hours of the night to the tune of never-ending toddler screams.